Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Abstract

 \section{Abstract}

 Sustainability encompasses three key facets: economic, environmental, and social.
-However, the nascent discourse that is emerging on sustainable artificial intelligence (AI) has predominantly focused on the environmental sustainability of AI, often neglecting the economic and social aspects.
-Achieving truly sustainable AI necessitates addressing the tension between its {\em climate awareness} -- the need to mitigate AI’s environmental impacts -- and its social sustainability, which hinges on equitable access to AI development resources.
-The concept of {\em resource awareness} advocates for broader access to the infrastructure required to develop AI, fostering equity in AI innovation.
-Yet, this push for improving accessibility often overlooks the environmental costs of expanding such resource usage.
-In this position paper, we argue that reconciling climate and resource awareness is essential to realizing the full potential of sustainable AI.
-We use the framework of base-superstructure to analyze how the material conditions are influencing the current AI discourse.
-We also introduce the Climate and Resource Aware Machine Learning (CARAML) framework to address this conflict and propose actionable recommendations spanning individual, community, industry, government, and global levels to achieve sustainable AI.
+However, the nascent discourse on sustainable artificial intelligence (AI) predominantly focuses on the environmental sustainability of AI, neglecting the economic and social aspects.
+Achieving truly sustainable AI necessitates addressing the tension between its environmental sustainability, which emphasises mitigating AI's climate impact, and its social sustainability, hinging on equitable access to AI development resources.
+This push for increased accessibility, however, often overlooks the environmental costs of expanding such resource usage.
+This position paper argues that reconciling climate awareness and resource awareness is essential to realising truly sustainable AI, and neglecting these factors fuels a global AI arms race.
+Applying Karl Marx's base-superstructure framework from historical materialism, we analyse how the material conditions are shaping the current AI progress and the discourse surrounding it.
+Further, we introduce the Climate and Resource Aware Machine Learning (CARAML) framework with actionable recommendations spanning individual, community, industry, government, and global levels to achieve sustainable AI. \looseness=-1